On the rank of the Thurston pullback map: Investigating the pushforward operator

 Each $q_j(z)\,{\rm{d}}z^2$ can be written as

 where $p_j(z)$ is a polynomial with $\deg p_j\leq n-4$ (since otherwise there would be a pole at infinity).
 Let $c_*$ be a simple critical point of $g$ such that all other points of $g^{-1}(g(c_*))$ are regular, and this fiber does not intersect $\phi'(A)$.
-We shall show that any quadratic differentials $q_j(z)\,{\rm{d}}z^2$ should vanish at $c_*$.
+We shall show that any quadratic differentials $q_j(z)\,{\rm{d}}z^2$ vanishes at $c_*$.
 Let us first see what implication this would have for the rank.
-The set of critical points $c_*$ with the property mentioned above is the image under $\phi'$ of the subset below appearing in \eqref{ell2}, i.e.
+The set of critical points $c_*$ with the property mentioned above is the image under $\phi'$ of the subset from \eqref{ell2}, i.e.

 where $c_*=\phi'(c)$.
 The size of this set is denoted by $\ell_2$ in \eqref{ell2}.
 Therefore, the aforementioned claim requires polynomials $p_1(z),\dots,p_k(z)$ to vanish on a set of size $\ell_2$.
 The dimension of the space of polynomials of degree at most $n-4$ that vanish on a set of size $\ell_2$ is $n-3-\ell_2$ (if $c_*=\infty$, then $\deg p_j\leq n-4$ must be replaced with $\deg p_j\leq n-5$).
 We deduce that